This simplified laundry routine will help you tackle laundry and not be overwhelmed.

 Life with little kids: Just keep listening to that podcast while you put away the laundry!
 Wearing my babies was lifesaving for life with little ones because I would have my baby in the wrap and do what needed to be done!
 My oldest did not like to be worn but he LOVED his bouncer seat, so he would bounce while I did laundry.

 Wash the bed sheets once a week.

 In complete honesty, there were seasons where this did not happen but in general, I aim to wash the sheets every Friday.
 Growing up, we knew to bring our sheets to the laundry room on Saturdays.
 My mom would wash them and have them ready for us to make our beds with clean sheets.

 I do not separate my laundry (except I do towels separately).

 This tip is not for everyone but it is what helps my simplified laundry routine work.
-My mom does separate colors and uses a laundry basket that separates into three sections.
+I do have a laundry basket that separates into three sections.
 I typically do one as towels and the other two contain clothes.

 How do you handle your laundry?